cortex-js/cortexjs.io/src/_pages/mathlive-examples-speech.md

 1. Include the browser version of the SRE JavaScript file in your project.
 You can download it on [GitHub](https://github.com/zorkow/speech-rule-engine)
 2. Set the `textToSpeechRules` configuration key to `'sre'`.

-You can configure SRE by setting the `textToSpeechRulesOptions` configuration key.
+To configure SRE, set the `textToSpeechRulesOptions` configuration key.
 For example:

 ```javascript
 textToSpeechRulesOptions: {